Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 VI - Trolling in any form is unacceptable!
 Grammar must be used throughout this modified training.
 Trolling or not using grammar will result in a strike or instant removal of this modified training.

-This modified training will consist of four sections- 2 unmodified, and 2 modified.
+This modified training will consist of four sections- the first 2 will be unmodified, and the last 2 will be modified.

 ---